 Unfortunately for white collar crime defendants, the public is in a relatively tenacious mood.
 As the national economy continues to lag, the public appears to be less and less tolerant of what it perceives to be “crimes of the rich.”
 Meanwhile, the federal government has cranked up its anti-fraud programs, and the experience of defendants like this Brooklyn healthcare provider can often be scary, lonely, and overwhelming.

-A Los Angeles criminal defense attorney, like Michael Kraut of the Kraut Law Group, (6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028), can give you insight and practical help.
+A Los Angeles criminal defense attorney, like Michael Kraut of the Kraut Criminal & DUI Lawyers, (6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028), can give you insight and practical help.
 Mr. Kraut has a stellar record at jury trials, a great reputation within the legal community, and lots of experience as a former prosecutor he draws upon to help his clients get excellent results.

 Yes, it can be scary to be charged with multiple fraud counts, especially if you know that you did something wrong.
 But the quality of your legal representation can have a dramatic influence on your potential penalties and your ability to put the arrest behind you and get back to living your life and running your business.